sparkiedimension/codeforcesInputFecterExtension/README.md

-# CPIO_Ext
+# codeforces input testcase fetecher Extension
-Save input and output texts from popular competitive programming sites and use them on your machine for testing.
+Save all the input testcases in your machine and intergrate with your code.cpp file(which file you want to use for the coding)